How to Foam Roll Hip Flexors to Relieve Tightness

 Rolling loosens the tissue.
 Static stretching immediately afterward locks in the gains.
 321 STRONG recommends following each hip flexor rolling session with a kneeling hip flexor stretch, using the stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) to hold a precise position without compensating through the lower back.

-The strap controls the stretch angle that is genuinely hard to maintain when the psoas is already pulling your pelvis into anterior tilt, making it easier to isolate the right tissue without losing the position halfway through.
+The strap controls the stretch angle that's genuinely hard to maintain when the psoas is already pulling your pelvis into anterior tilt, making it easier to isolate the right tissue without losing the position halfway through.
 Hold 30 to 60 seconds per side immediately after rolling for the best combined effect.

-The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) with its 3-zone textured surface works through the layered hip flexor tissue more effectively than a smooth roller, delivering deeper contact across the muscle belly.
+This [321 STRONG Foam Massage Roller](/products/foam-massage-roller) with its 3-zone textured surface works through the layered hip flexor tissue more effectively than a smooth roller, delivering deeper contact across the muscle belly.

 For related guidance, see [muscles to target with a foam roller for hip tightness](/blog/muscles-to-target-with-a-foam-roller-for-hip-tightness) and [how to foam roll your IT band](/blog/how-to-foam-roll-your-it-band-for-knee-and-hip-pain), since tight hip flexors and IT band restrictions commonly occur together.